CS6620-S21/Building-an-Enhanced-CI-Pipeline/README.md

 ## 5. Acceptance Criteria
 Minimum acceptance criteria is a enhanced CI/CD/CT pipeline for an API developed and tested with our example URL shortener API.
 It will detect all commits and pull requests in a GitHub repository, and run the pipeline defined by our GitHub actions configurations.
 This will build a docker image and deploy the changes to a running production server with no stoppage.
-- Add integration test in CI pipeline
+- Add integration tests and laod tests in CI pipeline
 - Create a staging environment to perform application testing
 - Any code that does not build or passes tests will not make it to production
 - Make sure that application on production environment gets tested continuously